zlatozar/study-paip/ch03/Readme.md

 - Structures are more efficient than lists - less place and single step access.
 - `when` and `unless` are preferred when there is only one possibility, `if` when there are two, and `cond` when there are more than two.
-- `setf` is a **generic setter**.
+- `setf` is a **generic setter**. `setf` understands place structures!
 From book p.
 75
 ``` cl
 (setf (get 'AL 'state) 'Alabama) ; (get 'AL 'state) => NIL
 ```
 Basically, the `setf` command asks itself the question, **"Where did the item in my first argument originally come from?"**
 In this case, the value came from the *state* with key *AL*.
 Therefore, if we try to `setf` this location, the source variable, *'state*, is modified in response.
 Now we can access Alabama with key 'AL.
 - In Lisp, the user can extend the expressions that are allowed in a `setf` form using the special forms `defsetf` or `define-setf-method`.
 - Some kinds of data, like binary trees, are hard to deal with in anything but a